ComputationalRadiationPhysics/xeus-cling-cuda-container/README.md

 # Xeus-Cling-Cuda-Container
-The repository contains singularity container descriptions, which allows to build the xeus-cling - cling-cuda stack from source with few commands.
+The repository contains container recipes to build the entire stack of Xeus-Cling and Cling including cuda extension with just a few commands.

 # General Information
-The containers of this repository contain scripts to build a full stack of xeus-cling with the cling 0.6-dev version (has CUDA extension) and jupyter notebook.
+The containers contain Xeus-Cling, Jupyter Notebook and Lab and the latest version of Xeus-Cling-CUDA (https://github.com/SimeonEhrig/cling/tree/test_release).

 Various containers are available

 - release
+	- recipe is written in Python with [hpccm](https://github.com/NVIDIA/hpc-container-maker)
+	- it can generate recipes for
+		- singularity (official supported)
+		- docker (experimental)
 	- contains a fully integrated xeus-cling-cuda stack built in release mode
+		- singularity need extra flag `--no-home` for full isolation
 - dev
 	- partly integrated into the container
 		- all libraries which should not to changed are integrated in the container